MartynFung/CalculatorApp/README.md

 # CalculatorApp

-* A simple calculator console application built with .NET Core
+- A simple calculator console application built with .NET Core

+# Usage
+- Clone this repo
+- Debug using Visual Studio